Engineering ethics: Turn of the 20th century and turning point

 The Boston molasses disaster provided a strong impetus for the establishment of professional licensing and codes of ethics in the United States.

 When the 19th century drew to a close and the 20th century began, there had been series of significant structural failures, including some spectacular bridge failures, notably the Ashtabula River Railroad Disaster (1876), Tay Bridge Disaster (1879), and the Quebec Bridge collapse (1907).
 These had a profound effect on engineers and forced the profession to confront shortcomings in technical and construction practice, as well as ethical standards.
+(Note: ASME member H.F.J.
+Porter had proposed as early as 1892 that the engineering societies adopt uniform membership, education, and licensing requirements as well as a code of ethics.)

 One response was the development of formal codes of ethics by three of the four founding engineering societies.
 AIEE adopted theirs in 1912.
 ASCE and ASME did so in 1914.
 AIME did not adopt a code of ethics in its history.

 Concerns for professional practice and protecting the public highlighted by these bridge failures, as well as the Boston molasses disaster (1919), provided impetus for another movement that had been underway for some time: to require formal credentials (Professional Engineering licensure in the US) as a requirement to practice.
 This involves meeting some combination of educational, experience, and testing requirements.

-In 1950, the Association of German Engineers developed an oath for all its members titled 'The Confession of the Engineers', directly hinting at the role of engineers in the atrocities committed during World War II.
+In 1950, the Association of German Engineers developed an oath for all its members, entitled 'The Confession of the Engineers', directly hinting at the role of engineers in the atrocities committed during World War II.

 Over the following decades most American states and Canadian provinces either required engineers to be licensed, or passed special legislation reserving title rights to organization of professional engineers.
 The Canadian model is to require all persons working in fields of engineering that posed a risk to life, health, property, the public welfare and the environment to be licensed, and all provinces required licensing by the 1950s.

 The US model has generally been only to require the practicing engineers offering engineering services that impact the public welfare, safety, safeguarding of life, health, or property to be licensed, while engineers working in private industry without a direct offering of engineering services to the public or other businesses, education, and government need not be licensed.
 This has perpetuated the split between professional engineers and those in private industry.
 Professional societies have adopted generally uniform codes of ethics.